 The purposes of the International District are to enhance the physical, social and economic well being of the community.
 The District is empowered to finance projects related to public safety, mobility and transportation, environmental and urban design, and business and economic development.
 These issues are addressed in a Service Plan that was adopted in June, 2008.
 The mission of the District is to attract public and private capital investment, provide professional management of the area’s needs, and promote the District as a premier place to invest, work and live.

 Planning, budgeting, accounting, project management, marketing, public relations and economic development functions are all managed by a highly qualified professional staff.
-David Hawes serves as executive director, Brian Burks as director of services, Gretchen Larson as director of marketing and public relations and Annie Trinh as assistant director of services.
+David Hawes serves as executive director, Brian Burks as director of services, and Annie Trinh as assistant director of services.

 The diversity of the District’s population has created a broad mix of ethnic businesses and restaurants in the District which give the area a unique character and create a destination for shoppers, diners and entertainment seekers from other areas of Houston and surrounding cities and towns.

 The International Management District provides important services to enhance the business environment and quality of life for its residents.
 These services help support the values of all properties in the District.
 Thus, the District is an ally of real estate owners, developers, and brokers engaged in managing, developing, marketing or leasing commercial properties.
 These services are provided in accordance with a broad public safety initiative.